GSA-TTS/federal-website-standards/standards/site-search-draft.md

 {% include "_includes/status/draft.html" %}

+Email us if you have feedback at website.standards@gsa.gov or [join a discussion on GitHub about site search](https://github.com/GSA-TTS/federal-website-standards/discussions/233).

 ## Standard

 Public-facing websites must contain a search function that allows users to easily search content intended for public use.